-Do you want to make some extra money but don’t want the hassle of a minimum-wage job?
-Do you need to make a good sum of money quickly because you have bills to pay now?
-Then paid clinical trials may be the answer for you.
+Do you want to make quick cash and don’t want the hassle of a minimum-wage job?
+Then joining paid clinical trials may be the best option for you.

-Below details my experiences with trials, how much I’ve been paid, and the only 3 reputable sources you should consider when searching for trials near you.
+You can also read about the details of my experiences with clinical trials, how much I’ve been paid, and the top 3 reputable sources you should consider (plus additional ones) when looking for clinical trials near you.

 - Inpatient vs. outpatient trials

-Inpatient clinical trials require that the subject (meaning you) stay at the facility for the length of the study, including overnight.
+Inpatient clinical trials require that the subject (meaning you) stay at the facility for the length of the study, sometimes even overnight.
 Outpatient clinical trials require that the subject appear for the initial screening and trial start and then complete several follow-up visits.

 - Control vs. test group